-Advise staff and pupils that have symptoms not to attend school, to phone their doctor and to follow HSE guidance on self-isolation;

-- No one may enter the school grounds within 14 days of returning from a country which was not on the Governments "Green List" on the day they departed that country. - Advise staff and pupils not to attend school if they have been identified by the HSE as a contact for person with COVID-19 and to follow the HSE advice on restriction of movement: - Advise staff and pupils that develop symptoms at school to bring this to the attention of the Principal promptly; - Ensure that staff and pupils know the protocol for managing a suspected case of COVID-19 in school (details at Section 8); - Everyone entering the school building needs to perform hand hygiene with a hand sanitiser; - Visitors to the school during the day should be by prior arrangement and should be received at a specific contact point; - Physical distancing (of 2m) should be maintained between staff and visitors where possible. - Uniforms and shoes in particular, but also coats and bags should be clean on arrival to school.
+- Advise staff and pupils that have symptoms not to attend school, to phone their doctor and to follow HSE guidance on self-isolation; - Advise staff and pupils to self-isolate or restrict their movements at home if they display any signs or symptoms of COVID-19 and contact their family doctor to arrange a test - Advise staff and pupils not to return to or attend school in the event of the following: - > if they are identified by the HSE as a close contact of a confirmed case of COVID-19 - if they live with someone who has symptoms of the virus - ➤ If they have travelled outside of Ireland; in such instances staff are advised to consult and follow latest Government advice in relation to foreign travel. - Advise staff and pupils that develop symptoms at school to bring this to the attention of the Principal promptly; - Ensure that staff and pupils know the protocol for managing a suspected case of COVID-19 in school (details at Section 8); - Advise staff and pupils to cooperate with any public health officials and the school for contact tracing purposes and follow any public health advice in the event of a case or outbreak in the school; - Everyone entering the school building needs to perform hand hygiene with a hand sanitiser; - Visitors to the school during the day should be by prior arrangement and should be received at a specific contact point; - Physical distancing (of 2m) should be maintained between staff and visitors where possible.